CLI Library

 | convertapi --iformat=jpg --oformat=zip --params="files[]:<" --out="@/path/to/result.zip" --secret=your-api-secret

-Convert DOCX to PDF and save result in remote server over SSH
+Convert DOCX to PDF and save the result on a remote server over SSH

 convertapi --iformat=docx --oformat=pdf --params="file:@/path/to/test.docx" --out=stdout --secret=your-api-secret \